google-research/google-research/smu/examples/README.md

 - `indices.py` : using the various indices in the database for faster lookups
 - `to_csv.py` : generates a CSV file with a few fields
 - `dataframe.py` : generates a [Pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) of some field values
-- `rdkit.py` : converts Conformers to RDKit molecules
+- `to_rdkit.py` : converts Conformers to RDKit molecules
 - `missing_fields.py` : how to check for missing fields
-- `multiple_bond_topology.py` : illustrates some points around multiple BondTopology for each Conformer
+- *TODO* `multiple_bond_topology.py` : illustrates some points around multiple BondTopology for each Conformer
 - `special_cases.py` : in the complete database, there are a number of records which have a quite different set of information in them
-- `c6h6.py` : a more complex example bringing together many of the concepts from other examples
+- *TODO* `c6h6.py` : a more complex example bringing together many of the concepts from other examples

 To run them, after you have activated your virtual environment, go to the directory where you have the database files (the .sqlite files) and run a command like this (note no `.py` extension)